Pushing your moustache and sh*t on marbels! – Another 10 Dutch proverbs

 “Bier na wijn brengt venijn, wijn na bier brengt plezier”

 This saying has two meanings.
 First, people think this is true.
-So if you start the evening drinking beer and then continue with drinking wine, that is bad news.
+So if you start the evening drinking wine and then continue with drinking beer, that is bad news.
 You will get a really bad hangover.
 While the other way around is supposed to be no problem…

 The other meaning is less known, but probably the origin of this proverb.
 For the people in the Netherlands wine was more expensive than beer.
 So if you could afford wine after beer that meant your business was doing well and you could afford it.
 The other way around was obviously not so good.